 In between high school and college, I studied abroad in Israel for the year, in Yeshivat haKotel.
-The head of the Yeshiva was Rav Mordechai (Motti) Elon, and while he was the head of the Yeshiva, he also happened to be the religious head of, ya know, most of Israel.
-Anyway, so he instituted that every year on Parshat Zachor, the week before Purim, the Yeshiva as a whole would go to Tel Aviv for a Shabbaton.
-So, on one fine Friday afternoon, around 250 people trekked up to Tel Aviv, including the Israelis, kollel families, rebbeim, chutznikim and Rav Elon and his famly.
+The practice was that every year on Parshat Zachor, the week before Purim, the Yeshiva as a whole would go to Tel Aviv for a Shabbaton.
+So, on one fine Friday afternoon, around 250 people trekked up to Tel Aviv, including the Israelis, kollel families, rebbeim, chutznikim and head of the yeshiva.
 We all stayed at different locations (we ‘yeshiva bochrim’ stayed on the floor in some empty school), and on our way to our meeting point, we danced together through the streets of Tel Aviv.
 After meeting up and dancing in kikar Rabin, we split off into different groups and went to daven kabbalat Shabbat with and liven up various little batei kinesset in the area.
 Then we all had dinner together in some shul.

 And then it began.